sIightlystoopid/wordle_ai/README.md

 ## Statistical Analysis
 The wordle_stats.py program allows for statistical analysis of the AI's performance across multiple rounds.
 It plays the game with different secret words, recording the number of attempts required for each round.
 The average guess length is then calculated and displayed at the end.

+Currently, the AI has an average guess of 3.627

 ## Note
 This program assumes that the terminal supports ANSI escape codes for colored text.